loanlaux/reaction-hydrotik-plugin/README.md

 ### More helpful things...

 * I suggest using [RoboMongo](https://robomongo.org)
-* Connect with Roboongo and delete the <blank> document under the Shops Collection to see the aboutus.html static template.
+* Connect with RoboMongo and delete the <blank> document under the Shops Collection to see the aboutus.html static template.
 When you have more than one Document in the Shop Collection, Reaction will insert a shop name into the url path.
 * Git submodules are most helpful when working with Heroku.
 Reaction Commerce will be your upstream and your instantiated Reaction project will be your origin master.
 Your plugin will be your submodule and should be editied in .gitmodules.
 For example:
 ```
 [submodule "reaction-hydrotik-plugin"]